HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 ![copy microsoft word](/school-messenger-help/images/copy-ms-word.png)

-Inside of SchoolMessenger, highlight the text that's already in there, and then select the "paste from word" clipboard icon on your toolbar.
+Inside of SchoolMessenger, highlight the placeholder text that's already in there, and then select the "paste from word" clipboard icon on your toolbar.

 ![paste from microsoft word](/school-messenger-help/images/highlight-paste-from-word-2.png)

-After pasting it in there may be some extra space, but most of the time this will go through as a single return between paragraphs.
+Paste in the text from MS word into the box and then click OK.

 ![](/school-messenger-help/images/editor-extra-space.png)

+After dropping it in there may be some extra space, but most of the time this will go through as a single return between paragraphs.

 <a id="adding-links"></a>